AlbertoRota/WeaponAssembly/readme.md

   - Burst time
   - Base DPS

-The new gun will also visually match the parts that you put in!
+The new weapon will also visually match the parts that you put in!